This Moroccan Chickpea Stew is rich with spices, herbs, vegetables and chickpeas. It’s perfect for a quick and nourishing meal!

 - Bring to a boil, reduce heat to a simmer.
 Place cover on pot and simmer for about 30 minutes, stirring occasionally, or until sweet potato and carrot are fully cooked.

-- Add swiss chard and cook another 5 minutes until the greens are wilted.
+- Add swiss chard and lemon zest and cook another 5 minutes until the greens are wilted.

 - Stew can be served over a grain or seed such as rice, quinoa or millet and topped with fresh parsley (optional).